flightaware/swift-tcl/README.md

 * A Swift TclInterp that wraps Tcl interpreters and provides methods to do stuff with them such as evaluate Tcl code, get and set the Interpreter result, etc.
 * A way to create new Tcl commands that invoke Swift functions
 * A Swift TclObj that wraps TclObj's and provides methods to do stuff with them

-## Stuff it needs

-* Someone who really understands Swift to bring it in line with best practices, etc
 * Methods to convert between Swift Lists, Sets and Dictionaries and Tcl lists, arrays and dicts
 * Additional methods of the TclInterp class to get and set Tcl variables (including array elements) and additional ways to interact with the Tcl interpreter that are useful

+## Stuff it needs

+* Stuff

 ## Stuff that would be nice eventually

 * Support for safe interpreters
-* Support for setting resource limits on interpreters using Tcl_Limit*
+* Support for setting resource limits on interpreters using Tcl\_Limit\*

 ## Stuff that would be cool if it's even possible